 Adapted from T. Pederson et al. (2018) First results from divertor operation in Wendelstein 7-X .

 Plasma Physics and Controlled Fusion, Volume 61, Number 1

 A BREAKTHROUGH IN CONFINEMENT

 3D shaping to minimize neoclassical transport was further demonstrated with W7-X in Germany, a $1.2 billion statement of conviction for optimized stellarators by the German government.
 The largest experimental stellarator to date (5.5 m major radius), W7-X went online in 2015 with an engineered field configuration that matched computer models to within one part in 100,000.
 In 2018, it achieved a world record for stellarator fusion performance with the highest triple product to date.
-With cooling system upgrades currently underway, it is targeted to reach performance levels comparable to that of tokamaks and at run times of 30 minutes, which is unprecedented for any fusion system at these energies.
+With cooling system upgrades currently underway, it is targeted in 2021-2022 to reach performance levels comparable to that of tokamaks and at run times of 30 minutes.
+This is an unprecedented duration for any fusion system at these energies.

 KEY ENABLING TECHNOLOGIES

 In addition to providing reliable and abundant power when and where it is needed, a stellarator power plant must be cost-competitive to build and operate.
 This is now possible due to three transformational capabilities being applied by Type One in collaboration with our academic, national lab, and corporate partners:

 Advancements in analytical theory, supercomputing and sophisticated codes uncover previously hidden magnetic field configurations that provide optimal confinement of the plasma for the largest and most efficient power generation.